-In 2017, Rodrigo Koxa surfed a monumental wave that spanned an impressive 80 feet (24.3 meters) in height.
+In 2017, Rodrigo Koxa surfed the biggest wave ever surfed at the time that spanned an impressive 80 feet (24.3 meters) in height.

 It earned him the Quiksilver XXL Biggest Wave Award by the World Surf League (WSL), as well as recognition and respect from the surfing community.